 Post Residency Fellowship

 A Clinical Fellowship in Public and Community Psychiatry is available for MDs to provide advanced training during a PGY5 year.
-In partnership with the MGH Division of Public and Community Psychiatry and sponsored by the Massachusetts Department of Mental Health (DMH), this fellowship combines direct evidence-based clinical care with emphasis on longitudinal treatment, mentorship, peer learning, scholarly work and immersive leadership training to prepare the fellow to become leaders in this area.
-Consistent with the mission of DMH, the fellowship is situated in the Erich Lindemann Mental Health Center and its emphasis on rehabilitation and recovery.
+In partnership with the MGH Division of Public and Community Psychiatry and sponsored by the Massachusetts Department of Mental Health (DMH), this fellowship combines direct evidence-based clinical care with emphasis on longitudinal treatment, mentorship, peer learning, scholarly work and immersive leadership training to prepare the fellows to become leaders in this area.
+Consistent with the mission of DMH, the fellowship is situated in the Erich Lindemann Mental Health Center and its emphasis is on rehabilitation and recovery.

 The Division of Public and Community Psychiatry teaches in the formal residency didactic curriculum throughout residency training.
 Core content includes: